wtsi-ic/wtsi-software-policy/POLICY.md

 (whether by direct copying, some derivation or translation, or even linking), unless:

- 1. it is allowed under the terms of license offered by the copyright holders; and
+ 1. it is allowed under the terms of licence offered by the copyright holders; and

- 2. all requirements of that license are met.
+ 2. all requirements of that licence are met.

 Due to a lack of a principle of fair use that applies world-wide, staff should not rely upon any fair use provisions of copyright law as the